 Challenges for Seniors

-Another challenge faced by many older adults is the ability to go to a gym or other location for exercise classes for seniors.
-Since many older adults are homebound, they need workouts and exercises they can do at home, whether they want to simply maintain health or are looking for workouts for seniors to lose weight.
+Another challenge faced by many older adults is the ability to go to a gym or other locations for exercise classes for seniors.
+Since many older adults are homebound, they need workouts and balance exercises they can do at home, whether they want to maintain health or are looking for workouts for seniors to lose weight.
 Developing an exercise routine at home will ensure that the senior can stay active even if he or she is unable to leave home regularly.

 There are lots of exercises that seniors can do at home to help keep them active and healthy.
 These exercises work different parts of the body and can be adapted based on the person’s mobility and capabilities.

-Leg raises are another easy activity, and is an effective way to incorporate workouts for seniors at home.
-They not only improve leg strength, but they can help with balance, as well.
-If the senior is unsteady, leg raises can be added to chair exercises for seniors with music as part of a larger exercise routine.
-If the senior does the leg raises while standing, it is a good idea for them to hold on to a chair for balance.
-Balance exercises for seniors can be difficult but it can help them gain more muscle mass in their legs to gain more strength.
+Leg raises are another simple activity and are an effective way to incorporate workouts for seniors at home.
+They not only improve leg strength, but they can help with balance as well.
+If the senior is unsteady, leg raises can be added to chair exercises as part of a more extensive exercise routine.
+If the older adults do the leg raises while standing, it is a good idea for them to hold on to a chair for balance.
+Balance exercises for seniors can be challenging, but it can help them gain more muscle mass in their legs to gain more strength.

 Like leg raises, arm raises are an easy, effective exercise for older adults that can be done at home.
 They can be done in a chair or standing.
 For strength training, the senior can use small hand weights during the arm raises, if they want to.

 Instead, they can find Tai Chi exercises for seniors on YouTube and use the videos to do their Tai Chi routines.
-Because Tai Chi is slow and low-impact, it can be done every day, which helps keep older adults physically active.
+Because Tai Chi is slow and low impact, it can be done every day, which helps keep older adults physically active.

 Hand and Finger Exercises